areverberi/mongoose-track/README.md

 let fruitModel = mongoose.model('fruitModel', fruitSchema)

 ```
+All changes to `fruitModel` documents will now be written to the document at `document.history`.

 ##Options

-You can set options globaly or per schema by passing a second argument to the plugin.
+You can set options globaly or per schema by passing a second argument to the plugin, schema specific options override global options.

-To set **Global Options** use:
+To set **Global Options**:
 ```js
 const mongooseTrack = require('mongoose-track')
 mongooseTrack.options = { /*options*/ }
 ```
-To set **Schema Specific Options** use:
+To set **Schema Specific Options**:
 ```js
 const mongoose = require('mongoose')
 const mongooseTrack = require('mongoose-track')